 Drafting Stool with Wheels

 If you like wheels, I found this Drafting Stool to be a nice alternative.
 Having 5 smooth coaster wheels is good for stability when throwing on the wheel.
+Overall this is a good sturdy stool.

 The Drafting stool height does adjust from 20 inches to 25 inches.
 I also like the 360 swivel for grabbing tools and things behind me.
 This chair is compact and fits right up next to your wheel nicely and only takes a few minutes to assemble.

 For all these reasons this chair may be a good choice for you.
+Click HERE to check out the cost.

 All of these stools are nice for making your pottery throwing experience as fun and comfortable as possible.